 Perhaps psychopaths are rare.
 Perhaps we have insulated ourselves enough to evade the targeting of the few out there.
 To feel safe, we have to play those odds.

+But there are glitches in that plan.
+There are also holes in our research and even more anectdotally, basic misunderstandings.
+Perhaps.
+One of the most touted is that female psychopaths just don't get caught as easily and so we misinterpret that to mean that there aren't many.
+However, and you'll see my bias now, there are various possibilities about why we don't catch them and drag them into prison as often as we do their male counterparts.
+This would suggest that they are either smarter than male psychopaths or we are more stupid than we need to be when they're around.
+I vote for a little of number one and a whole lot of number two.
+Part of our delusion and denial is that women and men psychopaths are basically the same.
+What if they aren't?
+What if we don't find so many women who are like the men?
+What if we discard the real female psychopaths when we find them because they do not meet our gender neutral diagnostic criteria?
+Also, whoever said that a psychopath has to commit crimes to quality for membership?
 Ironically, too, she is not very educated, but has learned to parrot spiritual principles and to whack away at others with assertiveness and other 'skills' picked up here and there.
 She seems to think that reading a few books about love languages or the like is helpful.
 She is the victim of new age hodge podge and clinicians who have not been perceptive enough to diagnose her correctly.
 Consequently, she balloons iatrogenically into an infantilized grandiosity and insists that her feelings have to be heard and processed.
 All of that is fine, of course, except she cannot heed other social cues or access empathy.
 It is really a sad sideshow of what modern psychotherapy can produce after countless hours and many dollars.

 It is really an ethical problem for people in the profession--akin to the problems of surgeons who continue to operate on the surgically addicted.
 According to Hart and Hare (1996), all individuals who have been diagnosed with psychopathy will also have APD but not all individuals suffering from APD will be diagnosed with psychopathy.
 In short, the psychopathic diagnosis reflects a more severe disorder than APD.
 "The variety and severity of criminal acts performed by these women, as well as their capacity for cold-blooded violence, are similar to those committed by their male counterparts" (p.
 102).
 Research suggests that young women who later become psychopaths may look different than young men who later present the same disorder.
 Specifically, Verona (2006) found that young women who later develop the disorder show a more relational form of aggression characterized by jealousy, self-harm, manipulation, and verbal aggression.
 Other research has examined the importance of relational aggression among females, suggesting that women may display aggression differently than their male counterparts.
 Crick and Grotpeter (1996) studied relational aggression, also known as covert aggression, which is a type of aggression in which harm is caused by damaging someone's relationships or social status—and it’s different from the type of aggression (typically, physical) that males show each other.
 Relational aggression tends to be more subtle and manipulative.